Cultivating The 12 Core Principles of Stoicism

 Plus, it helps us become better versions of ourselves and cultivate stronger relationships with others.

-So, don’t be afraid to embrace the power of reason and live your life according to the Stoic principle of living in accordance with reason.
+So, don’t be afraid to embrace the power of reason and live your life according to the Stoic principle of living by reason.

 It’s a wonderful way to bring more joy and purpose into your life!